Max Bruns

-Max Bruns (born 6 November 2002) is a Dutch professional footballer who plays as a midfielder for Eredivisie club Twente.
+Max Bruns (born 6 November 2002) is a Dutch professional footballer who plays as a Centre-back for Eredivisie club Twente.

 Career

 Bruns originally played for MVV '29 from Harbrinkhoek, before joining the Twente youth academy in 2016.

 Bruns made his professional debut with Twente in a 3–0 Eredivisie loss to PSV on 6 February 2021.
 On 17 February 2021, he signed his first professional contract with Twente for 2+1 years.